fanghenshaometeor/ood-kpca-extension/README.md

 ## KPCA for OoD detection in a nutshell

 We highlight the main differences of this extension study from its conference version [1]:
-- A data-dependent low-rank Nystr\"om method is introduced to approximate KPCA, where the sampling strategy in Nystr\"om is intentionally devised based on InD data properties.
+- A data-dependent low-rank Nyström method is introduced to approximate KPCA, where the sampling strategy in Nyström is intentionally devised based on InD data properties.
 Such a data-dependent approximation leads to more discriminative InD and OoD representations and outperforms the data-independent random features in [1] with enhanced OoD detection performance and cheaper computational complexity.
 - A numerical analysis on the approximation performance of random features and low-rank approximation in terms of KPCA reconstruction errors on InD and OoD data within this deep learning regime is supplemented for a comprehensive investigation.